 Dr. Vedet Coleman-Robinson is a highly respected and accomplished professional in the field of museum management and cultural preservation.
 Currently serving as the Executive Director of the Association of African American Museums (AAAM), she has dedicated her career to promoting the rich history, heritage, and contributions of African Americans.
 She also has devoted her career to helping bring voice to communities that lack representation in the fabric, space, and time of American history.

 With a deep passion for preservation, education, and community engagement, Dr. Coleman-Robinson has been instrumental in advancing the mission of the AAAM.
 Her visionary leadership has led to the development of innovative programs and initiatives that celebrate African American culture, art, and history, while also advocating for diversity and inclusion within the museum industry.
-Under Coleman-Robinson’s leadership, membership within AAAM has grown 200% since 2019, and over $6.5 million has been raised for the association.
+Under Coleman-Robinson’s leadership, membership within AAAM has grown over 270% since 2019, and over $6.5 million has been raised for the association.

 Dr. Coleman-Robinson’s expertise lies in strategic planning, organizational development, and fundraising.
 She has successfully collaborated with a wide range of stakeholders, including museum professionals, community leaders, and funders, to secure resources and support for the AAAM’s initiatives.
 Her strong commitment to collaboration and partnership has fostered a network of connections and alliances that have strengthened the impact and influence of the AAAM.